 Abdominal aortic aneurysm treatment options may include:

 Endovascular repair.
 This treatment is most often used to repair an abdominal aortic aneurysm.
-A surgeon inserts a thin, flexible tube, called a catheter, through an artery in the groin area and guides it to the aorta.
+A surgeon places a thin, flexible tube, called a catheter, into an artery in the groin area and guides it to the aorta.
 A metal mesh tube on the end of the catheter is placed at the site of the aneurysm.
-The mesh tube, called a graft, expands, and strengthens the weakened area of the aorta.
-This helps prevent rupture of the aneurysm.
+The mesh tube, called a stent graft, expands.
+This strengthens the weakened area of the aorta.
+The graft helps prevent rupture of the aneurysm.

 Endovascular surgery isn't an option for everyone with an abdominal aortic aneurysm.
-You and your health care team should discuss the best repair option for you.
+You and your healthcare professional should discuss the best repair option for you.
 Regular imaging tests are done after this treatment to make sure the blood vessel isn't leaking.

 Long-term survival rates are similar for both endovascular surgery and open surgery.

-Your health care provider may tell you to avoid heavy lifting and vigorous physical activity.
-These activities may cause extreme increases in blood pressure, which can worsen an aneurysm.
+Your healthcare professional may tell you to avoid heavy lifting and vigorous physical activity.
+These activities may cause extreme increases in blood pressure, which can make an aneurysm worse.

 Emotional stress also can raise blood pressure.
 Try to avoid conflict and stressful situations.
-If you're feeling stressed or anxious, let your care provider know.
+If you're feeling stressed or anxious, let your healthcare professional know.
 Together you can come up with the best treatment plan.

-Make an appointment with your health care provider if you are concerned about your risk of an abdominal aortic aneurysm.
-If you're having severe pain, seek emergency medical help.
+Make an appointment with your healthcare professional if you are concerned about your risk of an abdominal aortic aneurysm.
+If you're having severe pain, get emergency medical help.

 Here's some information to help you get ready for your appointment.

-When you make the appointment, ask if there's anything you need to do in advance, such as avoid food or drinks for a period of time.
+When you make the appointment, ask if there's anything you need to do in advance, such as not drink or eat for a period of time.

 Make a list of:

-For an abdominal aortic aneurysm, questions to ask your health care provider include:
+For an abdominal aortic aneurysm, questions to ask your healthcare professional include:

 Don't hesitate to ask other questions.